X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Stack requirements: Varies
 Registers affected: .SP

 **Description:** This function informs the KERNAL that you're moving the stack pointer to a new location so that it can preserve the previous SP, and then brings the new SP into effect.
-The main purpose of this call is to preserve the position of the $01xx stack pointer, and to track the length of the chain of stacks in the case of multiple pushes.
-In order for the 65C02 code in the emulated mode ISR to run properly, it must be able to temporarily switch to the stack in $01xx, regardless of the SP in main code.
+The main purpose of this call is to preserve the position of the $01xx stack pointer (AKA KERNAL stack), and to track the length of the chain of stacks in the case of multiple pushes.
+In order for the 65C02 code in the emulated mode ISR to run properly, it must be able to temporarily switch to using the KERNAL stack, regardless of the SP in main code.

 **How to Use:**

 1) Load .X with the new SP to switch to, then call the routine.
-Upon return, the SP will be set to the new stack value.
+Upon return, .SP will be set to the new stack value.
 If the stack chain depth is greater than 1, the new stack will also have the old stack's address pushed onto it.
 2) To return to the previous stack context, call `stack_pop`.

 **Notes:**